Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Both the Clifton 10 and 9 are similar when comparing traction.
 They both feature the same rubber outsole which performs exceptionally well.

-However, during our testing we utilized both shoes for running as well as trail running.
+However, during our testing we utilized both shoes for running, walking and trail running.
 The Clifton 9 was much better when it came to traction on the trail.

 The 9’s outsole is much grippier, especially in wet weather.
 I felt I was able to hold a much better edge with the 9 going uphill compared to the 10.